IsaacBreen/isinstance2/README.md

 # isinstance2

-`isinstance2` is a module that provides a powerful runtime type checker for Python's built-in generic classes and generic type hints.
+`isinstance2` is an experimental module that provides a powerful runtime type checker for Python's built-in generic classes and generic type hints.
 It allows you to perform runtime instance type checks on objects that are instances of a generic class, as well as subclass checks on generic classes, even if you don't know the exact type of the generic parameters.